 This topic describes how to create a trusted isolation space by using the Enclave feature to protect your applications and data.

 Typically, data is classified into three states: data at rest, data in transit, and data in use.
-Data at rest and data in transit can be protected through encryption, but it is very difficult to ensure security for data in use.
-Typically, confidential computing is used to secure data in use.
+Data at rest and data in transit can be protected by using encryption, but you may encounter difficulties in ensuring security for data in use.
+Typically, confidential computing is used to protect data in use.

-Alibaba Cloud provides the Enclave feature for security-enhanced instances.
-This feature provides a trusted isolation space inside ECS instances and encapsulates the security operations of legitimate software within an enclave to protect the confidentiality and integrity of your code and data against attacks by malware.
+The Enclave feature provides a trusted isolation space inside Elastic Compute Service (ECS) instances to encapsulate the secure operations of legitimate software within an enclave.
+This ensures the confidentiality and integrity of your code and data against malware attacks.

-The Enclave feature is applicable to businesses in industries such as finance, Internet, and healthcare that require strong protection for sensitive and confidential data.
+The Enclave feature is applicable to business in industries such as finance, Internet, and healthcare that require strong protection for sensitive and confidential data.

 How Enclave works

 - The underlying virtualization technology provides security isolation.
-The EVM is isolated from the primary VM as well as other ECS instances.
+The EVM is isolated from the primary VM and other ECS instances.

 - The EVM runs an independent, customized, and trusted operating system.
 The EVM has no persistent storage, interactive connections, or external network channels, and allows communication with the primary VM only by using a local secure channel (based on vsock) to ensure a minimal attack surface.
 You can put applications that involve confidential data into the EVM for running, and make secure calls to interact with the applications that run within the primary VM.

-The security provided by Alibaba Cloud Enclave is implemented in multiple aspects.
-At the underlying layer, the third-generation SHENLONG architecture that uses TPM or TCM chips provides vTPM or vTCM devices for the EVM to enhance security and trusted capabilities.
-At the upper layer, highly compatible SDKs are provided so that you can quickly build an Enclave environment for use.
+The security provided by the Enclave feature is implemented in multiple aspects.
+At the underlying layer, the third-generation SHENLONG architecture that uses Trusted Platform Module (TPM) or Trust Cryptography Module (TCM) chips provides vTPM or vTCM devices for the EVM to enhance security and trusted capabilities.
+At the upper layer, highly compatible SDKs are provided so that you can build an Enclave environment for use in a quick manner.
 To verify the trusted capabilities, you can verify the code running in the confidential execution environment, such as by using SDKs.
 Confidential applications can generate attestation materials (including the platform, application information, and signatures) at runtime, and then verify the attestation materials by using the remote attestation server (with reference to KMS).
 When the primary VM splits resources to the EVM and the EVM starts to run, the underlying layer performs resource access isolation to ensure that the primary VM cannot access these split vCPU or memory resources.
 This ensures the normal operation and privacy of the EVM.

-- You can create only one enclave for each security-enhanced ECS instance.
+- You can create only one enclave for each ECS instance.

 - Before you use an enclave, you must reserve at least one processor core and a portion of the memory for the primary VM.
 The remaining processor and memory resources can be flexibly allocated to the enclave.
-If hyper-threading is enabled, two processor hyper-threads that belong to one physical core are reserved.
+If Hyper-Threading is enabled, two hyperthreads that belong to one physical core are reserved.
+Therefore, an ECS instance that has the Enclave feature enabled must have at least four vCPUs.

-- After an ECS instance is created, run the following commands to install the Enclave
+- After the ECS instance is created, run the following commands to install the Enclave

 Runtime toolset on the primary VM: